Zwarte Piet: Development and depiction in the 19th and 20th centuries

-In 1850, the Amsterdam-based primary school teacher Jan Schenkman published the book Sint Nikolaas en zijn Knecht ("Saint Nicholas and his Servant" in English).
-It's widely considered the first time a servant character was included in a printed version of the Saint Nicholas narrative.
+In 1845, the Amsterdam-based primary school teacher Jan Schenkman published the book Sint Nikolaas en zijn Knecht (Saint Nicholas and his servant in English).
+It is considered the first time a servant character was included in a printed version of the Saint Nicholas narrative.
+The inaugural servant of Saint Nicolaas, 'Zwarte Piet', wears a costume which suggests membership to another culture or the dress of another land.

+'Printed five years later in 1850, the revised illustrations in the second edition depict 'Zwarte Piet' in the formalized page uniform which was a prevalent representation during the Golden Age.
+The change in the Piet's costume establishes a clear hierarchy, a formality which does not exist in the initial depiction.
+Piet seems to suddenly transition from a localized helper, who signifies a distant place to a distant other who exemplifies the role of service.'

 The servant is depicted as a page who appears as a dark-skinned person wearing clothes associated with Moors.
 The book also established another mythos that would become standard: the intocht or "entry" ceremony of Saint Nicholas and his servant (then still nameless) involving a steamboat.
 Schenkman has the two characters arrive from Spain with no reference made to Nicholas' historical homeland of Myra (Lycia, which was located in what is now modern-day Turkey).
-In the 1850 version of Schenkman's book, the servant is depicted in simple white clothing with red hems.
-Beginning with the second edition in 1858, the page is illustrated in a much more colorful page costume.

 The book remained in print until 1950 and has had considerable influence on the current celebration.
 Although in Schenkman's book the servant was nameless, author Joseph Albert Alberdingk Thijm provided him with the name "Pieter-me-knecht" in a handwritten note to E.J.
 Potgieter in 1850.
 In 1884, Alberdingk Thijm recalled that, when he was a child in 1828, he had attended a Saint Nicholas celebration in the house of Dominico Arata, an Italian merchant and consul living in Amsterdam.
 On this occasion, a man portraying Saint Nicholas had been accompanied by another described as "Pieter de Knecht ..., a frizzy haired Negro" who brought a large basket filled with presents.